 Prioritize preparation

-When it comes to the remote sale, preparation is every part as important as the sales call itself.
+Preparation is as important as the sales call for the remote sale.
 Preparation falls into two main categories: research and logistics.

 Within the research stage, you may want to consider: